BryanHogan/flow-timer/README.md

 Flow Timer is built using Astro with Svelte components.
 That's it.

 If you have improvements to contribute you are very welcome to do so.

+## Planned Updates

+- [ ] Display more information in title element.
+- [ ] Option to stop timer after each task.
+- [ ] Longer sound effect.
+- [ ] Save options in LocalStorage.
+- [ ] When options or "how to" in top navigation bar is used on non-main page navigate to main page and activate that element.
+- [ ] Display title / explanation when hovering icons.